First, here’s where to find maple syrup online if you’re unable to find it locally…

 All maple syrup keeps the best in the refrigerator.

-Here are a few of my favorite ways to use maple syrup, besides the obvious, which reminds me, here’s my recipe for healthy waffles/pancakes.
+Here are a few of my favorite ways to use real maple syrup, besides the obvious, which reminds me, here’s my recipe for healthy waffles/pancakes.
 I use maple syrup in certain recipes to replace the sugar:

-- It’s great in the bottom of a pan with butter and cinnamon when making cinnamon rolls.
+- It’s great in the bottom of a pan with butter and cinnamon when making homemade cinnamon rolls.

 - I love it in the fall stirred in with butternut squash along with lots of butter, sea salt & pepper.